rabbi-lion/dwm-install/README.md

 ## Notes

-The scripts are intended primarily for fresh or minimal systems.

-Existing matching configuration files may be overwritten.

-Machine-specific configuration and Polkit configuration are intentionally kept outside the public installer.
+Intended for fresh or minimal systems.
+Existing matching config files may be overwritten.
+Machine-specific and Polkit configuration are intentionally kept out of the public installer.

 ## License

 Made by rabbi-lion.

-Licensed under the GNU General Public License version 3.
+Licensed under the GNU GPL v3.
+See `LICENSE`.

-See `LICENSE` for the full license text.

-Programs built or installed by these scripts retain their own respective licenses.
+Programs built or installed by these scripts retain their own licenses.